 Bachelor of Art in Cultural Anthropology

-In the past 10 years, I've had the privilege of supporting individuals in the LGBTQ, Indigenous, people of colour, and sex workers communities.
+Since 2010, I've had the privilege of supporting individuals in the LGBTQ, Indigenous, people of colour, and sex workers communities.
 Much of this work has involved activism and community-building.

-Board of Director
+Board of Directors

 Violence Against Women Sector

-I am very lucky to had the opportunity to become the first male worker at a women's shelter in Toronto to work with boys who has witnessed or experienced domestic violence.
+I am very lucky to have had the opportunity to become the first male worker at a women's shelter in Toronto to work with boys who has witnessed or experienced domestic violence.
 I provided long-term trauma support to the boys and their family to help them cope and heal.